Updates related to COVID-19

 - We have placed many pets in temporary foster homes with volunteers who have completed our Meet the Fosters training.

 - To ensure continuity of care, we are preparing for a scenario in which foster care placements may need to be made with healthy households on short notice.
-At this time, we have sufficient foster commitments.

 Education & Training